Tiinmarr/Informatique_Graphique/README.md

 Here is the result with two meshes of cat, I decided to try 2500 rays for 7 bounces, therefore it take a lot time (more than 2 hours I guess..).
 Nevertheless, the picture is very nice :

 ![cat](/results_rapport/cat.png)

+## Final scene :

+If you want to run the final program, you'll have to download the mesh files [here](https://filesender.renater.fr/?s=download&token=6b54ea9e-36ef-414a-91ee-c43dd3ef9d69).